TonyNgyen/K-Calendar/README.md

     * Uses API's data to update Data.JSON which acts as the data base for the web application
  * Beautiful Soup is used on Reddit and dbkpop to get the upcoming releases of the month
     * Reddit gets **all** Korean music releases while dbkpop is used to filter that data to get k-pop
+## Future plans
- * There are plans to incorporate Javascript and React to make the web application more responsive
+ * Incorporate Javascript and React to make the web application more responsive/dynamic
+ * Add News, Rankings, and Artist Information pages to add more uses to the web application
+ * **Much later down the line:** Add a user system, so users can follow artists and track their releases specifically